ferjorosa/ferjorosa.github.io/_posts/2025-06-01-decision-theory-I.md

 </table>
 </center>

-### No test performed
+### No Test Performed

-If the company chooses not to perform the porosity test, then it must decide whether to buy or not buy the oil field based solely on the **prior probabilities** of the field's quality.
+If the company decides not to conduct the porosity test, it must choose whether to purchase the oil field based solely on the **prior probabilities** of the field's quality.

-We compute the expected utility of buying the field using the given prior distribution for field quality:
+We calculate the EU of purchasing the field using the provided prior distribution for field quality:

 $$
 \begin{aligned}